gieseke/bufferkdtree/docs/examples.rst

 .. admonition:: Performance

     The performance might depend on the particular OpenCL version Nvidia driver.
 For instance, we observed similar speed-ups (per device) with a weeker Gefore GTX 770 given CUDA 5.5 and Nvidia driver version 319.23.

+.. admonition:: Tree Construction

-Also, both implementations are based on the standard rule for splitting nodes during the construction (cyclic, median based).
-Other splitting rules might be beneficial and are generally data set dependent.
+    Both implementations are based on the standard rule for splitting nodes during the construction (cyclic, median based).
+Other splitting rules might be beneficial, but are, in general, data set dependent.
+Other construction schemes will be available in future for all tree-based schemes.